OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 * You must host your website with the service
 * You must trust the service to manage your site and defend your rights
-* These services often are much more expensive (but you don’t have to pay other hosting / DNS services anymore!)
+* These services often are much more expensive (but you don't have to pay other hosting / DNS services anymore!)

 ## Proxied Services